RocketChat/Rocket.Chat.RaspberryPi/README.md

 Enjoy Rocket.Chat features includiing:
 * Video and audio chat
 * iOS app for iPhones and iPads
-* Android phone and tablet app
+* App for Android phones and tablets
-* Desktop clients for Windows, MacOSX, and Linux
+* Desktop app for Windows, MacOSX, and Linux
 * Multiple Rooms
 * Direct Messages
 * Private Groups